5 Recommendations to Improve Your Posture and Relieve Back Pain

 Using loose or comfortable clothing doesn’t just encourage having good posture.
 It also helps prevent pain in your body.
 This includes in your back.

-Following this at face value improves your blood flow.
+Following this improves your blood flow.
 This is because it keeps your blood from pooling and increases your body’s oxygenation in general.

 4. Have active breaks

 Currently, many companies have started to focus on contracting health professionals to teach their employees about being sedentary.

 However, you can do this by yourself.
 To correct your posture and relieve back pain you just have to take active breaks.

 - Stretch and jog in place.
 Or, take a walk around the floor your office is on.
 These help you achieve your goal.
 Fifteen to twenty minutes is enough to have a good active break.

 5. Manage your breathing